-Figure 21 VKT of motorized passenger travel and per-capita GDP for 22 developed countries
+Figure 21: VKT of motorised passenger travel and per capita GDP for 22 developed countries (Source: Rand 2014)

-Source: Rand, 2014 (Note: these numbers omit freight and focus on passenger travel.
+(Note: These numbers omit freight and focus on passenger travel.
 Geary-Khamis dollars are the same as the international dollars described earlier in this report)

-Since land transportation fuel use is most closely tied to VKT, and VKT is most closely tied to per-capita GDP in international dollars, a projection of Tonga’s per-capita GDP is needed into the future.
-The per-capita GDP data from 1980 to 2017 is shown in Figure 22 (in blue).
-The line of best fit is linear (with R2=0.979) and therefore future projections are based upon that line.
-This line shows Tonga’s per-capita GDP reaching $9,000 in 2050.
+Since land transportation fuel use is most closely tied to VKT, and VKT is most closely tied to per capita GDP in international dollars, a projection of Tonga’s per capita GDP is needed into the future.
+The per capita GDP data from 1980 to 2017 are shown in Figure 22 (in blue).
+The line of best fit is linear (with R2=0.979) and therefore future projections are based on that line.
+This line shows Tonga’s per capita GDP reaching $9,000 in 2050.